Are you laboring hard?

 In your political stance, are you focused on making America great, making America great again, or re-making it into something you deem more fair, just, and righteous?

-In your church, are you working hard to make a difference, make much of Jesus, make known your church, and make disciples.
+In your church, are you working hard to make a difference, make much of Jesus, make known your church, and make disciples?

 Are you weary and worn out?

-Then, you are pastored by elders who have added tradition upon tradition to your life.
+You are pastored by elders who have added tradition upon tradition to your life.
 As if God’s rules were not enough, now you have thousands more.
 The yoke they have put upon your back is unbearable.

 You have tried and tried and tried.
 You have labored to be a good student, worker, family-man, and citizen.
 You have worn yourself out to do better as you get older, make a difference, and build a worshiping community.
 You have tried to keep God’s laws and man’s traditions — you have really, really tried, but have had no luck.